 I remembered that you can make caramel from boiling cans of sweetened condensed milk long enough for a carmalizing to occur and was SO hoping that it would work with this dairy free and vegan version so I bought some and gave it a try.
 It wasn’t until after I came home and started looking up recipes on how to do it that I discovered that it’s not actually caramel when you make it this way but it’s called Dulce de Leche.
 However, there’s not much difference.

 Dulce de Leche basically just has a thinner, more sauce-like consistency than caramel (even though it thickens considerable in the fridge) but it still has that great caramel flavor that me and the fam just LOVE!
-I don’t think the dairy free version gets as thick as the cow’s milk version, but other than that we absolutely LOVED it.
 In fact, I found both of my kids licking their bowls (and maybe me to!) and asking for more 🙂

 While I still love and make my original Caramel Sauce Recipe I was excited to try something new and am now happy to have 2 recipes for caramel!
 Which do I like better you say?
 It’s hard to pick since there are pro’s and con’s to each recipe so here’s the rundown:

 1) If I had to pick totally off of taste I would pick the Dulce de Leche.
 Since it’s made with white cane sugar that is then caramelized, it has a truer caramel taste as opposed to using coconut palm sugar and non-dairy butter to achieve a caramelized taste.
 Plus, it only has one ingredient.
 If you can boil water, you can make this!